 Most people enjoy listening to music while they exercise.There’s growing evidence to suggest that good workout songs provide more than entertainment while you sweat.
 But why does it work?

 Music as motivation

 Music’s ability to boost and alter our mood is well-known.
 It’s why everything from films and advertisements, to parties and waiting rooms come with their own soundtrack.
-It makes sense that listening to music you enjoy will make you feel more positive about – and thus more willing to actually stick to – your fitness routine.
+It makes sense that listening to music you enjoy makes you feel more positive about sticking to your fitness routine.

 For many people, music provides the distraction necessary to make a long, gruelling session more bearable.
 If you’re feeling entertained and emotionally stimulated by some beats, you’ll be less conscious of the effort you’re putting in.
 And the evidence is not purely anecdotal.
 Research by Professor Costas Karageorghis of Brunel University found that listening to upbeat music can increase athletes’ endurance by as much as 15 percent, as well as diminishing their perception of pain and effort.

 Keeping pace with the beat

 While individual preferences exist, the majority of people seem to benefit most from upbeat tunes while they’re exercising.
 In a study conducted at John Moores University, researchers found that volunteers riding a stationary bike pedalled faster and for longer when the tempo of the music they were listening to was subtly increased by 10%.
 The volunteers also reported enjoying the music more.

 Choosing your workout playlist

 So how should you choose which songs to include on your ultimate workout playlist?
 According to Professor Karageorghis, songs with a tempo of between 120 and 140 beats per minute deliver the best results for most people engaged in moderate cardio exercise.
 However, you can tailor this according to your own heart rate and the activity you’re engaged in.

 Once you’ve got your playlist sorted, we can get you moving for less with up to 50% off a pair of sports shoes with Runners Need.